NYSE Arca Ticker:

 Mid-Capitalization Risk.
 Security prices of mid-cap companies may be based in substantial part on future expectations rather than current achievements and may move sharply, especially during market upturns and downturns.
 Mid-cap companies themselves may be more vulnerable to adverse business or economic events than larger, more established companies.
 During a period when the performance of mid-cap securities falls behind that of other types of investments, such as large-cap stocks or the equity market as whole, the Fund’s performance could be reduced.

 Portfolio Turnover Risk.
-The Fund’s strategy may frequently involve buying and selling securities, which may lead to relatively high portfolio turnover.
 Higher portfolio turnover may result in the Fund paying increased transaction costs and generating greater tax liabilities for shareholders.
-Portfolio turnover also may cause the Fund’s performance to be lower than expected.
+Portfolio turnover also may cause the Fund’s performance to be less than expected.

 OTHER INVESTMENT PRACTICES AND STRATEGIES